gentritabazi/laravel-api-starter/readme.md

 ### Introduction

 **Clean-Laravel-Api** offers you to do modern API development in Laravel.
-Package is inspired from [esbenp/larapi](https://github.com/esbenp/larapi) with some cool modifications and also support for new versions of Laravel.
+Project has also support for new versions of Laravel.

 **Clean-Laravel-Api** comes included with...
 * Support for [Laravel 7.0](https://github.com/gentritabazi01/Clean-Laravel-Api/tree/Laravel-7) and [Laravel 8.0](https://github.com/gentritabazi01/Clean-Laravel-Api/tree/Laravel-8).